Add a WordPress User to Multiple Roles

 This first method allows you to give users an extra role across all areas of your WordPress site.

-- Install the PublishPress plugin.
+- Install either the PublishPress plugin or the PublishPress Capabilities plugin.

 - Go to the “Users” link in your WordPress admin menu.